djienne/XEMM_CROSS_EXCHANGE_MARKET_MAKING_PACIFICA_HYPERLIQUID/README.md

 * in taker-to-taker arbitrage, it is very hard or even impossible to compete on latency with professionals and exchanges
 * you are arbitraging your own limit order price, so you may have a latency advantage

+Run on *AWS Tokyo* to have the best latency.

 <img src="schema.png" alt="XEMM Architecture Schema" width="700">

 Inspired by Hummingbot's XEMM Strategy.